edlovesjava/vividcodes-graph-rag/prd/STORY_INDEX.md

 - STORY_008 depends on STORY_002 ✅
 - STORY_005 depends on STORY_001 ✅ and STORY_004 ✅
 - STORY_012 depends on STORY_006 📋 and STORY_008 📋
+- STORY_016 depends on STORY_007 📋 (recommended for iterative development)

 ## Story Organization Complete